(Obeisance unto the Moon of Godruma)

 anitya upeya sādhe loka-sukha diyā

-“By performing all these auspicious activities, the result is that one attains temporary mundane pleasure.
+“The result of performing all these auspicious activities is that one attains temporary mundane pleasure.
 (11)

 (11) ‘Mundane pleasure’ (loka-sukha) refers to the temporary happiness of Svargaloka and other higher planets.
 Spiritual pleasure is different.